Home » Country Living » The 17 Best Types of Cucumbers to Grow at Home {Pickling + Fresh Eating Varieties}

 Chinese Snake

 The Chinese snake cucumber is a variety that can produce curved fruit.
-It is an ideal variety for those who are looking for one that resists the cucumber mosaic virus.
-These Armenian varieties are also known as “snake melons” and can grow very long, up to 19 inches.
-It’s best to harvest them at 12 inches long, before they become too massive.
+It is a perfect variety for those looking for one that resists the cucumber mosaic virus.
+These Armenian varieties are also known as “snake melons” and can grow up to 19 inches long.
+It’s best to harvest them at 12 inches long before they become too massive.

 Tendergreen

-When you are looking for a cucumber to grow in hot weather, tendergreen cucumbers are the best option.
-These plants will thrive when exposed to harsh conditions and they are very disease resistant.
+Tendergreen cucumbers are the best option when looking for a cucumber to grow in hot weather.
+These plants will thrive when exposed to harsh conditions and are disease-resistant.

 Ashley